amannj/amannj.github.io/content/working-papers/real-value-added/index.md

 publication: ""
 publication_short: ""

-abstract: We propose a new single deflation method to expand the availability of subsectoral real value-added data using UNIDO’s Industrial Statistics Database INDSTAT (2021).
-We derive a single deflator consistent with current national accounting practices and is self-contained, i.e., only requires data available via INDSTAT.
-We also discuss various extensions to further improve data coverage.
-Our approach enables us to derive an extensive data set with notably higher data coverage vis-a-vis other large cross-country data sets, particularly for low(er) income economies.
-This allows us to measure the performance of the manufacturing sector in unprecedented detail and accuracy.
+abstract: We propose a new single deflation method to expand real value added data coverage for UNIDO's Industrial Statistics Database ([INDSTAT](https://stat.unido.org/)).
+Our deflator is consistent with current national accounting practices and self-contained, i.e., it only requires data available via INDSTAT.
+Furthermore, we discuss various deflator extensions to further real value added coverage, enabling us to derive an extensive data set with notably higher data coverage compared to other cross-country data sets, particularly for low(er) income economies.
+This allows us to measure the manufacturing sector's performance in unprecedented detail.

 # Summary.
 An optional shortened abstract.
-summary: We propose a new single deflation method to expand the availability of subsectoral real value-added data for INDSTAT.
+summary: We propose a new single deflation method to expand real value added data coverage for INDSTAT.
 Our approach enables us to derive an extensive data set with notably higher data coverage vis-a-vis other large cross-country data sets, particularly for low(er) income economies.
 This allows us to measure the performance of the manufacturing sector in unprecedented detail and accuracy.

 tags:
 - Working papers